erickcastrillo/Diquis/CONTRIBUTING.md

-# Contributing to La Cantera Football Academy Management System
+# Contributing to Diquis Football Academy Management System

-Thank you for considering contributing to La Cantera!
+Thank you for considering contributing to Diquis!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents